Bangladesh: Demographics

 Bangladesh had a recorded population of 169.8 million in the 2022 census, which rose to 171.4 million as of 2023.
 It is the eighth-most-populous country in the world, the fifth-most populous country in Asia, and the most densely populated large country in the world, with a headline population density of 1,265 people/km^{2} as of 2020.
 Bangladesh's total fertility rate (TFR), once among the highest in the world, has experienced a dramatic decline, from 5.5 in 1985 to 3.7 in 1995, down to 1.9 in 2022, which is below the sub-replacement fertility of 2.1.
-Most of the population live in rural areas, with only 40% of the population living in urban areas as of 2023.
-Bangladesh has a median age of roughly 28 years, with 26% of the total population aged 14 or younger, and merely 6% aged 65 and above as of 2023.
+Most of the population lives in rural areas, with only 40% of the population living in urban areas as of 2023.
+Bangladesh has a median age of roughly 28 years, with 26% of the total population aged 14 or younger, and 6% aged 65 and above as of 2023.

 Bangladesh is an ethnically and culturally homogeneous society, as Bengalis form 99% of the population.
 The Adivasi population includes the Chakmas, Marmas, Santhals, Mros, Tanchangyas, Bawms, Tripuris, Khasis, Khumis, Kukis, Garos, and Bisnupriya Manipuris.
 The Chittagong Hill Tracts region experienced unrest and an insurgency from 1975 to 1997 in an autonomy movement by its indigenous people.
 Although a peace accord was signed in 1997, the region remains militarised.
 Urdu-speaking stranded Pakistanis were given citizenship by the Supreme Court in 2008.
 Bangladesh also hosts over 700,000 Rohingya refugees since 2017, giving it one of the largest refugee populations in the world.

 Urban centres

-Bangladesh's capital Dhaka and the largest city and is overseen by two city corporations that manage between them the northern and southern parts of the city.
-There are 13 city corporations which hold mayoral elections: Dhaka South, Dhaka North, Chittagong, Comilla, Khulna, Mymensingh, Sylhet, Rajshahi, Barisal, Rangpur, Gazipur, Bogura and Narayanganj.
-Mayors are elected for five-year terms.
-Altogether there are 506 urban centres in Bangladesh which 43 cities have a population of more than 100,000.
+Dhaka is Bangladesh's capital and largest city.
+It is administered by two city corporations covering the northern and southern parts of the city.
+There are 13 city corporations whose mayors are elected for five-year terms: Dhaka South, Dhaka North, Chittagong, Comilla, Khulna, Mymensingh, Sylhet, Rajshahi, Barisal, Rangpur, Gazipur, Bogura and Narayanganj.
+The 2022 census recorded 506 urban centres, including 43 cities with populations above 100,000.